Romans 5:14-15 Commentary

 At this point what had been a parallel comparison, now begins a contrast of the work of Christ with that of Adam.

-Free gift (grace gift) (5486) (charisma [see word study] from charis [see word study on charis] = grace + the ending --ma which indicates the result of something, in this case the result of grace) is a gift of grace or an undeserved benefit.
+Free gift (grace gift) (5486) (charisma from charis = grace + the ending --ma which indicates the result of something, in this case the result of grace) is a gift of grace or an undeserved benefit.
 It refers something given by God completely apart from human merit.

 Note that in 16 of the 17 uses in the NT charisma is connected to God as the Giver and is always the word used to describe the gifts of the Spirit.